Carreau/talks/2017-08-13-pybay/pybay.md

 We care about *all* of our users, Python 2 and 3 alike.

-We want to make the transition the least frustrating for users and dev.
+Make the transition the least frustrating for users and developers.

 --

 I'll be describing how we did this, how **you** can do it.
 How to do it right, potentially better than us.

-Things we did wrong – and like to learn from **your** experience when you do it.
+Things we did wrong – what you can learn from the mistake we did.
+And we'd like to learn from **your** experience when you do it.

 --